the-pythonist/the-pythonist/README.md

 - Hi, I'm the_pythonist (not pythonista, not pythoneer).

-- Been coding in Python since 2018, but somehow I just created a github profile (weird right?).
-Wish I created and uploaded all my projects since 2018.
-I've lost so many good projects.
+- Been coding in Python since 2018.
+Wish I uploaded all my projects since 2018.
+I've lost good stuffs.

 - I’m passionate about Cybersecurity and Hacking.
 You want to hear a cool thing?
-Hacking is why I began Python.
+Hacking is why I began Python :)

--- Another cool thing?
-I am currently studying for a Master's in Cybersecurity :)

 - I’m looking to collaborate on anything Python.
-I've had so many projects that I lost and didn't place on github - hurts me but well, I've got to move on.... :)
+I've had good projects that I lost and didn't place on github - hurts but well, I've got to move on.... :)

 - From now on, any project I work on goes in here.

 - You can reach me via:
-twitter: @the_pythonist
+- oops: 'i reach you'

 ### Please check out my repositories.
-If you are a pythonist especially, like me, you'll love them.
-Trust 😄.
+If you are a pythonist especially, like me, you may like them 😄.

 <!---
 the-pythonist/the-pythonist is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.